ECX-Unilag/team20-week1/README.md

 -STEPS TAKEN-
 1. A design was made available for implemtation.
 2. A Nodejs and MongoDB API was built that controls the logic side of the project, so that the MOBILE and WEB version would have a common database.
-3. The frontend was built using React.js
+3. The frontend was built using React.js, HTML, CSS and JS.

 -HOW IT WORKS-